 Why is the Dodge Charger so popular?

-When you consider the Dodge’s rivals include the likes of the Toyota Avalon, the Nissan Maxima and the Ford Taurus, it’s easy to see why those how love cars and driving would be more tempted by the Charger.
+When you consider the Dodge’s rivals include the likes of the Toyota Avalon, the Nissan Maxima, and the Ford Taurus, it’s easy to see why those who love cars and driving would be more tempted by the Charger.

 How well do Dodge Chargers hold their value?

 On average, the Dodge Charger retains almost 70% of its value over the first three years and after five years it will still be worth 44% of its original value.
 During the second and third years of its life, the Charger suffers very little depreciation, so a one-year-old model will be a decent buy if you only intend to keep it for a couple of years.